Former Pakistani Prime Minister Imran Khan accuses General Bajwa of playing a double game against his government - ExBulletin

 Former Pakistani Prime Minister Imran Khan accuses General Bajwa of playing a double game against his government

-Image Source: FILE Khan ‘Politics is about carving your way to power even if it means undermining the foundations on which this country is built,’ the prime minister said.
+By Press Trust of India: Pakistan’s deposed Prime Minister Imran Khan has accused former army chief General (Ret’d) Qamar Javed Bajwa of playing a ‘double game’ against his government and said he had committed a “big mistake” by extending the mandate of then military chief in 2019.

-Pakistan’s deposed Prime Minister Imran Khan has accused former army chief General (Retired) Qamar Javed Bajwa of playing a ‘double game’ against his government and said he had made a ‘big mistake’ in extending the former military leader’s term in 2019.
-Khan, the chairman of Pakistan’s Tehreek-e-Insaf party, made the comments during an interview with a local TV station where he also regretted having been trusted to the head of the army at the time, General (retired) Bajwa.
+Khan also claimed to have received reports from the Intelligence Bureau (IB) about games played against his government.

-“I would believe anything General Bajwa would tell me because our interests were the same that we had to save the country,” said Khan, 70, who was ousted from power by a vote of no confidence in April this year. .
-Khan He also claimed to have received reports from the Intelligence Bureau (IB) about the games being played against his government He claimed that the military establishment was then in contact with Pakistani Muslim League-Nawaz supremo Nawaz Sharif, to overthrow his government and plot against him. became clear following the removal of Lt.
-Gen. (Retired) Faiz Hameed as ISI chief in October 2021.
+“Every time I asked General Bajwa (about the change of government) he said it was not possible.
+He said: We want continuity.
+I sent Finance Minister Shaukat Tarin who told them. briefed (the establishment) for two hours on the dangers of the fall of his government, he was also assured that don’t worry because we want continuity,” Khan said.

 “General Bajwa was playing a double game and I found out later that even PTI members were getting different messages,” he said.